Baystation12/Baystation12-Lore/Planets and Systems/Harr'qac.md

 Harr'qaci Skrell enjoy the abundance of many materials required for advanced industry and science.
 There are also jungles and forests, however several city-states have restricted woodcutting due to environmental concerns, therefore wood is more luxurious on Harr'qac and it is imported from other city-states and also from other colonies.

+### Infrastructure

+Some large city-states have space ports of great importance, such as Scri'x, Qrri'Mal, Kaux-Nira and Rel-Ma'xie.

+To travel and transport stuff on the planet, the Harr'qaci Skrell prefer using the means with very little effect on the ecosystem.
+Because of that, planes and hoverpods are preferred, as well as, in lesser extent, land vehicles that aren't harmful to the environment.
+Water transportations is important too, where applicable.
+Roads and railways would be considered too damaging, however, they may be found between a nearby city-states, if the transport amount is large enough.

+#### Energy

+Being ecology oriented, the Skrell tend to use the clean energy sources, mostly solar arrays.
+Wind and water power plants are used as well.
+There are no fossil fuel based facilities.

 <!--
 ### Research